9 Dec 2013

 Scrum.org maintains the defined curriculum and materials for the Professional Scrum Master course and selects only the most qualified instructors to deliver this course.
 Each instructor lends his or her individual experience and expertise to the course, but all students learn the same core content.
 This improves their ability to pass the Professional Scrum Master assessments and use Scrum in the workplace.

-This 2-day Scrum workshop will allow you to claim 8 Personal Development Units towards PMI certification.
+In addition to the opportunity to take the PSM1 exam, the PSM workshop will also allow you to claim 8 Personal Development Units towards PMI certification.

 What you will learn